Botanical Name: Plectranthus barbatus, Coleus barbatus.

 For those taking blood pressure and heart medications such as beta-blockers, clonidine, hydralazine, the herb should only be used under the guidance of a physician.

-Similarly, blood thinners, including warfarin and heparin require that coleus be taken with caution under a physician’s care.
+Similarly, blood thinners, including warfarin and heparin require that coleus is taken with caution under a physician’s care.

 Foster Steven: Johnson R. Desk Reference to Nature’s Medicine.
 National Geographic Society.
 Washington D.C.
 2006.